stealthman22/100-days-of-code/log.md

 Built my first electronic mockup for the new project using mockplus.
 It wasn't the most aesthetic, but helped me really put things into perspective.

 Day 56 (28th May 2019)

+Dived deeper into you don't know Js 1 Tried hard to solve a challenge, got the basic idea of what should be done but couldn't put it together.
+Finished with a review of built-in types and natives.